 Table of Contents

-The most popular CBSE class 12 chemistry investigatory project topics have been shared below:
+The most popular CBSE class 12 chemistry investigatory project topics have been shared below.
+Students can refer to the CBSE 12th Chemistry syllabus 2024-25 and learn more about the structure of the project report.

 1. Sterilising water with the use of bleaching powder